IntersectAustralia/TrainingMaterials/re/PITCHME.md

 All things that look like a hashtag; a # character followed by alphanumeric characters

+---

+## Regexes are:

+### Everywhere!

+You can use regular expressions (regexes) in:
+- Most good text editors:
+   - TextWrangler, Notepad++, Jedit, Vim, Sublime Text…
+- Google Spreadsheets
+- Microsoft Word (a reduced set anyway)
+- Open Refine
+- Command Line programs
+   - sed, grep…
+- Programming languages
+   - Perl, Python, Ruby, R…
+- Online sandpits

 +++

+## Regexes are:
+### Very old

+- Developed in 1950s
+- Based on characters in basic set
+    -what's available on a keyboard
+- Many extensions since then
+- Some variation in syntax between implementations

++++

+## Regexes are:
+### Frustrating

+- Syntax is easily forgotten
+- Some matches might not be possible

++++

+## Regexes are:
-#### Not machine learning
+### Not machine learning

-Regular expressions are not an example of machine learning
+- Regular expressions are not an example of machine learning

-You need to specify the pattern – the rule that matches what you want, and only what you want
+- You need to specify the pattern – the rule – that matches what you want, and _only_ what you want

-This is sometimes challenging, and occasionally impossible*
+- This is sometimes challenging, and occasionally impossible

-*without more sophisticated tools |